Term::ReadLine::Gnu Functions

 int write_history(str filename = '~/.history')

-writes the current history to FILENAME
+writes the current history to FILENAME, overwriting FILENAME if

-is false, then write the history list to
+necessary.
+If FILENAME is false, then write the history list to

 ~/.history.
 Returns true if successful, or false if not.